Nisha-2002/hotel-reservation-management/README.md

 # hotel-reservation-management
-A web application to manage make reservations through a hotel website and manage them.
+A web application to make reservations through a hotel website and manage them.
 ## Table of Contents
 - [Setup](#setup)
 - [Screenshots](#screenshots)